-The Aged Christian Friend Society of Scotland has been notified by The Pensions Trust of the estimated employer debt on withdrawal from the Scottish Housing Association's Pension Scheme based on the financial position of the Scheme as at 30 September 2017.
-As of this date the estimated employer debt for The Aged Christian Friend Society of Scotland was £157,287.21 (2016: £206,103).
+The Aged Christian Friend Society of Scotland has been notified by The Pensions Trust of the estimated employer debt on withdrawal from the Scottish Housing Association's Pension Scheme based on the financial position of the Scheme as at 30 September 2017 which is the most recent information.
+As of this date the estimated employer debt for The Aged Christian Friend Society of Scotland was £157,287 (2017: £157,287).